inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 ### We're Not Playing That Game

+SSR (Server-Side Rendering): meant to improve SEO and first paint, but adds duplication of logic (server + client), tricky state transfer, and complex caching layers.

+Hydration: supposed to “seamlessly” make server-rendered HTML interactive, but ends up shipping a heavy client bundle and doing double work (re-rendering what the server already rendered).

+Reactivity at compile time: tools like Svelte or Solid push computation earlier, but often introduce lock-in, complex compiler stages, and debugging blind spots (hard to map runtime issues to compiled output).

+Compilers: give performance gains, but at the cost of dev ergonomics, slower builds, and opaque magic.
+Developers end up fighting the compiler more often than expected.

+Virtual DOMs: solved manual DOM diffing, but are themselves an abstraction overhead.
+They burn CPU cycles diffing in memory what the browser was already optimized to do natively.

+All of these were meant to bridge gaps in performance or DX, but they introduced layer upon layer of incidental complexity.
+Instead of making the mental model simpler, they fragmented it further.
+The irony: developers now spend more time wrestling the “solution layer” than building actual features.

-InSpatial Kit isn't "React but faster" or "Vue but smaller."
-We're not competing in the framework beauty contest because **we're solving a fundamentally different problem**.
+InSpatial Kit isn't "React but faster" or "flutter with JSX".
+Even though we may have outlined the fundamental flaws with current state of the art...
+We're not competing in the framework beauty contest because **we're solving a different kind of problem**.

 ### The Real Question